-A growing number of families are taken by surprise when a loved one dies and are endanger of losing family wealth by not being able to transfer Texas real property through probate.
+Many families and landowners lose significant wealth through the loss of Texas real property.
+Further, families and property owners commonly lose houses, condos, and other real property when owners cannot agree or title is not clear.
 This problem is especially true in Austin where real estate prices and taxes have increased substantially over the last two decades leaving families unable to afford taxes, insurance costs, and transfer costs.
-In many of these situations, an Austin Texas Stressed Property and Inheritance Lawyer will be needed to help clear title to real property and protect a family's inheritance.
+In many of these situations, an Austin Texas Distressed Property Lawyer will be needed to help clear title to real property, transfer the property, or file a partition action to sell the property.

-For questions on an Austin Texas Stressed Real Estate Lawsuit or Texas Probate Real Estate Matter, please send an e-mail message to Austin Texas Stressed Property Lawyer Jason S. Coomer or use our contact form to submit.
+For questions on an Austin Texas Distressed Property, Partition Actions, or Forced Sales of Texas Real Estate, please send an e-mail message to Austin Texas Distressed Property Lawyer Jason S. Coomer or use our contact form to submit

-In some situations family inheritance gets stuck in probate before it can be transferred or collected by a loved one's rightful heirs or beneficiaries.
-Several reasons can cause assets to become stuck during the inheritance process including lack of information regarding the assets or Texas probate process, missing heirs or beneficiaries, fighting heirs and beneficiaries, proximity of heirs and beneficiaries, and lack of resources to move inheritance through the Texas probate process.
-A good Texas inheritance lawyer can often help resolve many of these issues allowing inherited property to become unstuck and to be passed to rightful heirs and beneficiaries.
+In many situations, inherited family real property gets stuck in probate before it can be transferred, collected, or sold by heirs or beneficiaries.
+Lack of information regarding the assets or Texas probate process, missing heirs or beneficiaries, fighting heirs and beneficiaries, proximity of heirs and beneficiaries, and lack of resources all can cause distressed real property.
+A good Texas inheritance lawyer can often help resolve many of these issues allowing inherited property to become unstuck and to be sold or passed to rightful heirs and beneficiaries.

 The issue of lack of information regarding inheritance and probate assets can often cause inheritance to become stuck or even lost.
 Communication, research, and obtaining possession of crucial documents are typically the best method of resolving this issue.
 Communication by the decedent or the loved ones of the decedent can often prevent assets from becoming stuck or lost.
 By leaving an inventory of assets or at least some documents with an inventory of assets, a person can often prevent the loss of their assets after they pass.
 However, in some situations the person that has died was battling significant health problems prior to their death, died unexpectedly, or became incompetent prior to their passing.
 In these situations, it is often necessary to piece together assets through collection of documents and research.